 - Brain shunt tubes for hydrocephalus

-Some conditions may make an MRI exam a bad idea.
+Some conditions may require precautions prior to having an MRI exam or preclue you from having one.
 Tell your doctor if you have any of the following conditions:

 - Implanted insulin pump (for treatment of diabetes), narcotics pump (for pain medication), or implanted spinal cord stimulators for chronic pain